csev/dj4e/assn/paw_admin.md

 * Edit `~/django_projects/locallibrary/catalog/admin.py` and register the four models
-* Create a superuser (The autograder will ask you to make a second superuser)
+* Create a superuser (The autograder will ask you to make a second superuser) Note that it is OK to have more than one super user and you can log in as any super user and edit or delete the other superuser accounts.
 * Reload your application under the `Web` tab in
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 * Log in to the admin site.
 Insead of using http://localhost:8000/admin, simply add `/admin` to the end of